alantelles/ultragendocs_content/docs/characteristics.md

 Despite of the before topic, there are some times that UltraGen is sure of what should happen and do the string coercion for you.
 So, when you use the `live` statement the arguments are all casted to string.
 When setting headers from response or request you don't need to worry about this too.

 Other time where UltraGen "relies on developer" is on the classes implementation.
 You can't declare attributes or methods in classic or instance scope.
 All attributes are declared in "type" scope.
 Instantied objects and the classes can access the same attribute

-## Plain text capabilities

-UltraGen can execute script mixed with your plain text.
-All syntax and scope rules are valid when you are using UltraGen code inside text.
-All text is passed to output as it is.
-In addition you can use an evaluated expression through the `{{` and `}}` syntax.
-Or you can write a line of code by using a `@` in the start of the line.

-It has already been said on [/docs/basic-syntax](basic-syntax doc).
-We brought it back to notice that any expression or function is valid here.
-All variables or functions that are in the text/script scope can be used.

 ## More?